-Section 230 of the Communications Decency Act is a statue that essentially grants immunity from liability to websites, social media platforms, and search engines for what users post.
-This law was created back in 1996, before platforms like Facebook and Twitter became as influential on...
+Section 230 of the Communications Decency Act is a statute that grants immunity from liability to websites, social media platforms, and search engines for user generated content.
+This law was created back in 1996, before platforms like Facebook and Twitter were as influential as they...

 Mass Shootings in The U.S.: Who is to Blame?
 8Chan, Social Media, Video Games, or The Communications Decency Act?

 On Saturday, August 3rd, 2019, a gunman stormed into an El Paso Walmart, killing 22 people and wounding dozens more, according to the New York Times.
 Hours later, early Sunday Morning in Dayton, Ohio, a masked gunman opened fire in a popular nightlife district killing 9...

 - Copyright, Trademark, Patent, or License?
 Understanding the Differences

 - The Importance of Bylaws When Incorporating Your Tech Startup

 - 5 Essential Agreements Every E-Commerce Site Should Have